Hebrews 10:1

 Forgiveness (859) (aphesis from aphiemi = action which causes separation and is in turn derived from apo = from + hiemi = put in motion, send) literally means to send away or to put apart.
 The root meaning of forgiveness is to put away an offense.
 In secular Greek literature, the related word aphiemi was used to indicate the sending away of an object or a person and came to include the release of someone from the obligation of marriage, or debt, or even a religious vow.
 In its final form this word group came to embrace the principle of release from punishment for some wrongdoing.

 Aphesis means release, as from bondage, imprisonment.
-Luke gives us insight into this aspect of aphesis quoting Jesus' proclamation in the Jew in the synagogue in Nazareth declaring that
+Luke gives us insight into this aspect of aphesis quoting Jesus' proclamation in the synagogue in Nazareth declaring that

 THE SPIRIT OF THE LORD IS UPON ME, BECAUSE HE ANOINTED ME TO PREACH THE GOSPEL TO THE POOR.
 HE HAS SENT ME TO PROCLAIM RELEASE (aphesis) TO THE CAPTIVES, AND RECOVERY OF SIGHT TO THE BLIND, TO SET FREE THOSE WHO ARE OPPRESSED" (Lk 4:18+ quoting from Isaiah 61:1 where the Septuagint translates the Hebrew word deror = liberty, Lxx = aphesis).